Restream/reindexer/cpp_src/server/contrib/server.md

       // Applicable for IVF index only.
 The number of Voronoi cells to search during a query nprobe?: integer
     }
+    // DEPRECATED.
+Use left_expression instead.
+Field json path or index name for filter field?: string
+    // DEPRECATED.
+Use right_expression instead.
+Value of filter.
+Single integer or string for EQ, GT, GE, LE, LT condition, array of 2 elements for RANGE condition, variable len array for SET and ALLSET conditions, or something like that: '[[1, -3.5], 5.0]' for DWITHIN, or float vector for KNN
+    value: {
+    }
+    // DEPRECATED.
+Use left_expression instead.
+First field json path or index name for filter by two fields first_field?: string
+    // DEPRECATED.
+Use right_expression instead.
+Second field json path or index name for filter by two fields second_field?: string
   }[]
   sort:SortDef[]
   merge_queries: {